-- 3 hours of biophysical chemistry (typically students take 6 hours) - 8 hours of Research Techniques - 4 hours of molecular or cellular biology (typically students take 6-8 hours) - 5 hours of Biochemistry and Molecular Biology seminar - Principles of Scholarly Integrity/ Responsible Conduct of Research
+- 3 hours of biophysical chemistry - 8 hours of Research Techniques - 4 hours of molecular or cellular biology (typically students take 6-8 hours) - 5 hours of Biochemistry and Molecular Biology seminar - Principles of Scholarly Integrity/ Responsible Conduct of Research

 An additional 14 hours of coursework (for a total of 34 hours) is chosen from current course offerings in the Department of Biochemistry and Molecular Biology and other departments across campus.
 An example of typical first year curriculum is shown below.